Hannibal Directive

-The Hannibal directive has not prevented the capture of a single Israeli soldier.
-Among the 11 Israelis involved in the seven reported Hannibal incidents, only one soldier (Gilad Shalit) survived.
-In his case the declaration of Hannibal occurred too late to have any influence on the cause of events.
-There is however only one case where Israeli forces have been officially confirmed to be directly responsible for an Israeli death.
+In the case of the abduction of Gilad Shalit, invocation of the Hannibal Directive occurred too late to have any influence on the course of events.

+Israeli newspapers including Haaretz, ABC News and the UN's Commission of Inquiry have reported that during the October 7 attacks the IDF ordered the Hannibal Directive to be used.
+The IDF was ordered to prevent "at all costs" the abduction of Israeli civilians or soldiers, possibly leading to the death of a large number of Israeli hostages.

 Background

-Israel has with several notable exceptions adhered to the principle of not negotiating with terrorists and this especially in hostage situations.
-This policy led to some notable successes, such as Operation Entebbe, but also to tragic loss of human life, as in the Maalot Massacre.
-In cases where Israeli soldiers were captured and no military solution was found, Israel was forced to negotiate with the captors about an exchange of prisoners.
-Large parts of Israeli public opinion would not accept simply abandoning captured soldiers to their fate.
+Israel has, with several notable exceptions, adhered to the principle of not negotiating with those it considers terrorists, especially in hostage situations.
+This policy led to some notable successes, such as Operation Entebbe, but also to loss of human life, e.g. the Maalot Massacre.
+In cases where Israeli soldiers were captured and no military solution was found, Israel was forced to negotiate with the captors for an exchange of prisoners.
+Parts of the Israeli public would not accept abandoning captured soldiers to their fate.

-Already in 1970, the Palestinian movement Fatah managed to sneak over the Lebanese border and abduct a security guard in the northern settlement of Metulla and secure a swap of the guard for a senior member in Fatah, jailed in Israel.
-In 1979 Israel agreed to swap an Israeli POW in Palestinian hands for 76 convicted militants in Israeli jails.
+In 1970, a member of the Palestinian National Liberation Movement (Fatah) entered Israel from Lebanon and abducted a security guard in the northernmost Israeli town of Metula.
+He did this to secure a swap of the guard for a member of Fatah, jailed in Israel.

+In 1979, Israel agreed to exchange an Israeli POW held by Palestinians for 76 convicted Palestinian militants in Israeli jails.

-After the 1982 Lebanon War Palestinian forces were holding nine IDF soldiers as POWs.
+During the 1982 Lebanon War, Palestinian forces imprisoned nine IDF soldiers as POWs.
 Six were held by Fatah (the main faction of the PLO) and three by the pro-Syrian PFLP-GC.
-In 1983, Israel agreed to free 4,700 Palestinian and Lebanese prisoners, including several high ranking PLO officers, against the six Fatah prisoners.
-The following year Israel accepted to free another 1,150 Palestinian prisoners from Israeli jails.
-Many of them were allowed to remain in Israeli controlled territory.
+In 1983, Israel agreed to free 4,700 Palestinian and Lebanese prisoners, including several high ranking PLO officers, for the six IDF soldiers held captive by Fatah.
+The following year Israel agreed to free another 1,150 Palestinian prisoners from Israeli jails.
+Many were allowed to remain in Israeli controlled territory.